|

 | typedef implementation_defined | key_comparator |

-| key comparision functor based on opt::compare and opt::less option setter. | |
+| key comparison functor based on opt::compare and opt::less option setter. | |

-| typedef options::disposer | disposer |
+| typedef traits::disposer | disposer |

-| disposer used | |
+| disposer | |

-typedef get_node_traits < value_type, node_type, hook > ::type | node_traits |
+| typedef get_node_traits< value_type, node_type, hook >::type | node_traits |

 | node traits | |

-typedef lazy_list::get_link_checker < node_type, options::link_checker >::type | link_checker |
+| typedef lazy_list::get_link_checker< node_type, traits::link_checker >::type | link_checker |

 | link checker | |

-| typedef options::back_off | back_off |
+| typedef traits::back_off | back_off |

 | back-off strategy | |

-| typedef options::item_counter | item_counter |
+| typedef traits::item_counter | item_counter |

 | Item counting policy used. | |

-| typedef options::memory_model | memory_model |
+| typedef traits::memory_model | memory_model |

-| C++ memory ordering (see lazy_list::type_traits::memory_model) | |
+C++ memory ordering (see lazy_list::traits::memory_model) | |

 Public Member Functions | |